rosbit/go-deno/README.md

-# go-deno, make deno be embedded easily
+# go-deno, makes Deno be embedded easily

 [Deno](https://github.com/denoland/deno) is a simple, modern and secure runtime for JavaScript and TypeScript that uses V8 and is built in Rust.